United States Department of Transportation: Budget

 In 2012, the DOT awarded $742.5 million in funds from the American Recovery and Reinvestment Act to 11 transit projects.
 The awardees include light rail projects.
 Other projects include both a commuter rail extension and a subway project in New York City, and a bus rapid transit system in Springfield, Oregon.
-The funds subsidize a heavy rail project in northern Virginia, completing the Washington Metropolitan Area Transit Authority's Metro Silver Line to connect Washington, D.C., and the Washington Dulles International Airport.
-(DOT had previously agreed to subsidize the Silver Line construction to Reston, Virginia.)
+The funds subsidize a heavy rail project in northern Virginia, completing the Washington Metropolitan Area Transit Authority's Metro Silver Line to connect Washington, D.C., and the Washington Dulles International Airport (DOT had previously agreed to subsidize the Silver Line construction to Reston, Virginia).

 President Barack Obama's budget request for 2010 also included $1.83 billion in funding for major transit projects.
 More than $600 million went towards ten new or expanding transit projects.
 The budget provided additional funding for all of the projects currently receiving Recovery Act funding, except for the bus rapid transit project.
 It also continued funding for another 18 transit projects that are either currently under construction or soon will be.
 Following the same, the Consolidated Appropriations Act of 2014 delegated $600 million for Infrastructure Investments, referred to as Discretionary Grants.

 The Department of Transportation was authorized a budget for Fiscal Year 2016 of $75.1 billion.
 The budget authorization is broken down as follows:

 In 2021, President Joe Biden signed the Infrastructure Investment and Jobs Act.
-The $1.2 trillion act included over $250 billion in funding for transportation-related infrastructure projects.
+The $1.2 trillion act included over $660 billion in funding for transportation-related infrastructure projects over the five-year period of fiscal years 2022–2026.